-The 2012 waste characterization study estimated that organic waste composes about one-third of NYC’s commercial waste stream.
-Seeing the diversion of this fraction as an opportunity to significantly reduce the volume of the NYC’s waste stream, the City Council passed its 2013 commercial organic waste law (Local Law 146 is now codified as §16-306.1).
+The 2012 waste characterization study estimated that organic waste composes about one-third of NYC’s commercial waste stream (and updated figures from 2017 estimate a 34% share of organics suitable for composting).
+Seeing the opportunity to significantly reduce the volume of NYC’s waste stream, the City Council passed its 2013 commercial organic waste law (Local Law 146, now codified as §16-306.1).
 The new law used the same definition for organic waste as found in §16-303 of the New York City Administrative Code, with the exception that organic waste to be recovered is not “food that is donated to a third party, food that is sold to farmers for feedstock, and meat by-products that are sold to a rendering company.”

 Organic waste is defined in the New York City Administrative Code as follows:

-The organic waste generators falling under the category of “covered establishments” are the following:
+As of July 31, 2020, the organic waste generators falling under the category of “Establishments covered by Commercial Organics Rules” are the following:

-Note: all references to square feet refers to floor area.
+Note: all references to square feet refer to floor area

 Each designated “covered establishment” entity will be required to arrange for one of the following options: